vmorra/app4gym/app4gym/README.md

 //Install All Dependencies
 npm install

-// If you problem maybe you should install react-router-dom npm install --save react-router-dom
+// If you have a problem, maybe you should install react-router-dom npm install --save react-router-dom

 //Start App